renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 ### Problem Statement

 This capstone seeks a model which uses the top daily news headlines from Reddit ( /r/worldnews ) to predict stock market movement.
-A dataset with 8 years of daily news headlines and their respective DJIAs is available in Kaggle [3].
+A dataset with 8 years of daily news headlines and their respective DJIAs is available in Kaggle.
 The stock market movement will be modeled into a binary classification problem, where:

 ● 1 is when DJIA Adj Close value rose or stayed as the same